Rowing preview: Heart of Texas

 Texas at the Heart of Texas

-• The Heart of Texas is a 1,000 meter sprint race held annually in March, making it one of the first sprint races of the Spring.
-All types of events are offered, including -1x, 4x, 2- and 8+.
-Junior, Collegiate, Open, Masters, Novice and Recreational categories are offered.
-The Austin Rowing Club first held the Heart of Texas Regatta in 1983 and the event has grown to include Masters and Junior events and a seven lane, fully buoyed course and state-of-the-art starting platform.
-Over 500 boats will compete at the 2009 Regatta.
+· The Heart of Texas regatta is a 1,000 meter sprint race held on Town Lake in Austin, Texas every March.
+The Austin Rowing Club first ran the Heart of Texas Regatta in 1983 for college crews, and now the event has grown to include Masters and Junior events run on a seven lane, fully buoyed course.

 · Texas will compete against Texas A&M Galveston, Vanderbilt, Texas A&M Rowing Club, LSU Rowing Club, Baylor Rowing Club, Texas Crew, Michigan State Rowing Club, Northwestern State Rowing Club and the Austin Rowing Club.

 · The Texas Rowing team commenced its spring season, Saturday, Feb.
 10 at the Fighting Nutria on Town Lake, with the first novice eight boat finishing in third place.
 The boat of coxswain Desi Council, Sara Cottingham, Katie Perlberg, Simone Hesson, Marissa Canada, Lindsey Wetesnik, Cara Parker, Rachel Lee and Haley Schmidt crossed the finish line in third place, finishing in 0:30:45.